Kuching: Other sights

 The Kuching Waterfront is a 2 kilometre long riverside esplanade stretching from the main hotel and commercial heartland of the city to downtown Kuching.
 Designed by Sydney architects, the waterfront landscaped is served with food stalls, restaurants, benches and offers an excellent views of the Astana, Fort Margherita, and the New Sarawak State Legislative Assembly Building.
 The waterfront also features an observation tower, an open-air theatre and musical fountains.

 The Kuching Orangutan Murals are vital images of a wheelbarrow filled with eight young orangutans and another baby orangutan swinging from a pipe.
 It was painted by Ernest Zacharevic along Power Street in the city on 27 April 2014.
 This latest mural is painted in Zacharevic's usual interactive style, with an actual wheelbarrow sliced into half and secured to the wall to enable the public to take selfies while holding onto the handle.
 On the other hand, the baby orangutan was painted over a nail on the wall, where people can 'place' items in its hand.

+Sport

+In football, Kuching is represented by Kuching City F.C., who plays at Sarawak State Stadium and Sarawak United F.C., who plays at Sarawak Stadium.

+The Sarawak International Dragon Boat Regatta is an annual boat race that takes place on the Sarawak River in Kuching, Malaysia.
+The event is part of the larger, historic Sarawak Regatta, which was established in 1872 to promote peace and resolve intertribal conflicts.